sahitilucky/Precision_recall_effort_query_formulation_model/README.md

 ### Paper

-Labhishetty et al., In Proceedings of the 2022 ACM SIGIR ICTIR, PRE: A Precision-Recall-Effort Optimization Framework for Query Simulation, https://dl.acm.org/doi/10.1145/3539813.3545136
+Labhishetty et al., In Proceedings of the 2022 ACM SIGIR ICTIR, _PRE: A Precision-Recall-Effort Optimization Framework for Query Simulation_, https://dl.acm.org/doi/10.1145/3539813.3545136

 ### Contents